iods/magento2-hello/doc/CodeGuide.md

 under-appreciated.
 It saves time, can save money, and also allows to focus on the more subjective topics of coding.
 The ones worth spending time on.

-You can have the wrong developer using the right standards, but you can't have the right developer using the wrong standards.
+You can support a project with the wrong developer using the right standards, but you can't support the right developers using the wrong standards.

 Meaning as long as you have the right guidelines, the rest will take care of itself.

 Table of Contents